 Tehidy Country Park Walk – The scenic shorter circular walk which follows a mainly level unbound surface around the historical estate of Tehidy Country Park has fantastic woodland and lakeside views.
 See on the map.

 Wimbleball Lake Country Park – Another beautiful walk following the shorelines of lakes, meandering through woodland and onto open moorland.
 See on the map.

 And last but not least: Some of the popular South West Coast Path is suitable for pushchairs and buggies including the first part from Padstow Harbour to Tregirls Beach and Polzeath to St Enodoc.
 See on the map.

-If you are staying with us and want to be a bit more flexible whilst out and about with your baby you can also hire an all-terrain buggy for only £5 per day (standard prams can be hired free of charge).
+If you are staying at Sands Resort Hotel and want to be a bit more flexible whilst out and about with your baby you can also hire an all-terrain buggy for only £5 per day (standard prams can be hired free of charge).